-justice Michael Kirby: Well, greater problems with needles exchanges because of the... on the one hand the prison officers were fearful that the needles would be used to jab them and to expose them to risk, which is not an illegitimate fear.
+Justice Michael Kirby: Well, greater problems with needles exchanges because of it.
+On the one hand the prison officers were fearful that the needles would be used to jab them and to expose them to risk, which is not an illegitimate fear.
 Or that there'd be needles all over the place and that accidentally they would come into contact with the needles which, again, is not an illegitimate fear.
 And, secondly, that within prisons there is the particular problem that, insofar as there are not sterile needles, that the needles such as are available will be used and reused and triple reused needles and therefore the very kind of needles which will tend to spread the infection.

-Now, my understanding is that the prison authorities of Australia have uniformly resisted the availability to them of sterile... to prisoners of sterile equipment and that they're resolute in that respect, and that In both respects, condoms and needles, the ministers have not been willing or able to take on the prison unions and therefore the status quo remains.
-No condoms, No needles.
+Now, my understanding is that the prison authorities of Australia have uniformly resisted the availability to prisoners of sterile equipment.
+They're resolute in that respect.
+In both respects, then, condoms and needles, the Ministers have not been willing, or [felt] able, to take on the prison unions.
+Therefore, the status quo remains.
+No condoms, no needles.

-But I do gather that within New South Wales prisons at least, bleach is available, which can be used for cleaning needles.

-That I assume that that's well known within a prison and that that can reduce the risk of those who can get access to a needle.
+But I'do gather that within New South Walcs prisons, at least, bleach is available, which can be used for cleaning needles.
+I assume that that's well known within a prison and that that can reduce the risk of those who can get access to a needle.
 But, of course, the more difficult you make it to get access to bleach or to sterile equipment, the more likely it is that in the chance situation of the need for the use of a drug, that there will be, if drugs are available, the temptation to use unsterile equipment.